 John Wasson Sheet Music

-Download sheet music for John Wasson including new and popular songs such as, Broken Vessels and How Marvelous (I Stand Amazed).
-Each purchase of digital sheet music from PraiseCharts includes permission for up to 5 copies making it even easier to play and enjoy music from popular John Wasson albums like The Carols' Story.
+Download sheet music for John Wasson including new and popular songs such as, Broken Vessels and One Thing Remains.
+Each purchase of digital sheet music from PraiseCharts includes permission for up to 5 copies making it even easier to play and enjoy music from popular John Wasson albums like Carol Of The Bells.
 Browse top albums, popular worship songs and all John Wasson sheet music.

 Featuring John Wasson Posted on March 7, 2011

 This Devotional was created to accompany a sermon series at Our Savior Lutheran Church in McKinney, Texas during the Lenten season of 2010.
 The series addressed the practices of worship anchored in six core values, which were used to guide our congregation toward maturity as seekers and worshipers of God.

 Featuring John Wasson Posted on November 10, 2010

 The Carols' Story is a collection of well-known Christmas Carols arranged by the Dallas-area husband and wife team of John Wasson and Gail Wasson.
 The collection was commissioned by the Worship Ministry of Irving Bible Church.
 The goal in creating the arrangements was to present carols with old-world charm in a contemporary setting, and be usable by a capella choirs of any size.
 The carols were premiered in a live concert at Irving Bible Church by the church's Vox Humana Choir, and subsequently recorded by the same ensemble.
 The resulting CDs were given out en masse in the surrounding neighborhoods as an outreach tool; the CD was also utilized in a joint venture between the church and Evantell, a Dallas-based evangelistic organization.